ishiikurisu/BulletHellJam2021/README.md

 is to make this a pretty serious game and I think this is going to be a good part of the aesthetics of the game.

+Now, I would like to make the game fun!
+That's what it should be about, right?

+- [ ] Create interesting patterns with bullets
+- [ ] Allow enemies to move around

+Regarding creating bullet patterns: don't forget yesterday's suggestions!

 ### Specs

 Player: